Homemade Pumpkin Puree Recipe

 Baking tray lined with parchment paper.

-Wash a pumpkin well with water as we are going to cook it with the skin on.
+Wash a pumpkin well with water, as we cook it with the skin on.
 Cut it in half using a sharp knife.
-If the pumpkin is very large, then cut the halves further into halves.
+If the pumpkin is very large, cut it in half again.

-Note – Be very careful while cutting the pumpkin.
-Its skin is hard and you can slip the knife and hurt yourself.
+Note: Be very careful when cutting the pumpkin.
+Its skin is hard, and you can slip the knife and hurt yourself.
 You can hold the pumpkin with a dish towel if it’s slippery.

 Halved pumpkin.